WHAT'S HAPPENING: Rivers pose epic Florence flood risks

 BY THE NUMBERS

+—Storm deaths: Florence is being blamed for at least 17 deaths in the Carolinas, while Typhoon Mangkhut has killed at least 66 people in the Philippines and China.

-—Heavy rains: Nearly 31 inches (79 centimeters) of rain was reported in Swansboro, on the North Carolina coast
+—Heavy rains: Nearly 34 inches (86 centimeters) of rain fell from Thursday through Sunday in Swansboro, on the North Carolina coast, according to the National Weather Service

-—In the dark: More than 700,000 outages as of Sunday morning, mostly in North Carolina
+—In the dark: About 625,000 outages as of Sunday afternoon, mostly in North Carolina

 —Grounded: More than 2,400 flights canceled